Learn more about paid search, a key marketing strategy used to reach a targeted audience.

 Three types of paid search ads exist:

-Paid search, which Google calls pay-per-click (PPC), requires brands to pay search engines like Google and Yahoo to display their ads to appear at the top of search engine results pages and increase visibility on social media platforms.
+Paid search, which Google calls pay-per-click (PPC), requires brands to pay search engines like Google and Yahoo to display their ads at the top of search engine results pages and increase visibility on social media platforms.
 Marketing tactics like PPC work in tandem with search engine optimization (SEO).
-SEO strives to boost websites’ visibility to generate organic traffic using strategies like incorporating relevant keywords, creating content that offers value to readers, and building a trustworthy website.
+SEO strives to boost websites’ visibility to generate organic traffic using strategies, such as incorporating relevant keywords, creating content that offers value to readers, and building a trustworthy website.

 When creating ads, know your target audience so you can be in tune with what they are specifically looking for.
-This insight helps you choose relevant keywords and provide true value to customers when they do click on your ad.
-Targeted, well-researched ads increase your ROI and conversion rates, potentially resulting in higher profits and customer retention.
+This insight helps you choose relevant keywords and provide true value to customers when they click on your ad.
+Targeted, well-researched ads increase your return on investment (ROI) and conversion rates, potentially leading to higher profits and customer retention.

 Editorial Team